 “So in my case, I got Billy Joel AND a new kidney!”

 Bonny appreciated the expertise of her team at Memorial Transplant Services before, during and after her successful transplant.
 She still speaks with her coordinator monthly, and notes that everyone was kind and caring through each step of the process.

 “You don’t realize until you start the process how intimidating it is to need an organ,” she said.
 “But everyone was patient with my endless questions, and they are so wonderful about keeping in touch with you afterwards.”

 Bonny’s transplant has made life so much more enjoyable.
 She still doesn’t bungee jump or race BMX bikes, but she does go to those monthly family dinners and travels to visit with friends.

 “Before my transplant, I was functioning, but not really living,” she said.
 “But now?
 The transplant didn’t transform me, but it lets me enjoy each day instead of simply pushing through.”

 For more information about Memorial’s transplant services, visit the Alan G. Birtch, MD, Center for Transplant Services.

-Learn more about the Alan G. Birtch, MD, Center for Transplant Services Transplant 5K Run/Walk on September 28, 2019.
+Learn more about the Alan G. Birtch, MD, Center for Transplant Services Transplant 5K Run/Walk.